 East Central College trustees approved an $18.3 million general operating budget for the new fiscal year that begins July 1.
 That represents a decrease of 2.84 percent in the general fund over the 2015 budget.

-In presenting the budget to board members at their June 15 meeting, Phil Pena, vice president of finance and administration, noted that development of the budget for fiscal year 2016 required balancing the needs of students and the community versus revenue growth.
+In presenting the budget to board members at their June 15 meeting, Phil Pena, vice president of finance and administration, noted that the development of the budget for fiscal year 2016 required balancing the needs of students and the community versus revenue growth.

-The college derives over 98 percent of its revenue from three sources: tuition and fees, state aid and local tax revenue.
+The college derives over 98 percent of its revenue from three sources: tuition and fees, state aid, and local tax revenue.
 “In putting together this budget we assume an increase in state aid, but little to no growth in local tax revenues and tuition and fee revenue to be down,” Pena stated.
 “In addition, enrollment trends indicate no growth for the coming academic year.”

 Tuition and fees account for 34 percent of the total budget.